Bachstelze/causalFlashT5/README.md

 ## ToDo

+- [ ] add GEC data (256 examples as replacement for dev and validation set)
 - [ ] test tokenizer with the causal prefix as sentence start token like "<start>[s]" instead of "<start>".

 ## News